-a) Ensure guidelines, management plans, operation of the Centre for National Resilience and the delivery of services complies with advice of the AHPPC (and its sub-committees) and Northern Territory Public Health; including the recommendation that all staff

-- working in a quarantine setting undertake daily saliva testing and weekly PCR testing of quarantine workers. - b) Implement infection prevention and control arrangements (physical distancing, use of PPE, hand hygiene and cohorting) that comply with the national infection control guidelines and guidance published by the Infection Control Expert Group. - c) Ensure appropriate levels of PPE are available for use in all aspects of supporting the arrangements of this Schedule, including transfer to the Centre for National Resilience, on the Centre for National Resilience, and for use by both staff and residents. - d) Provide regular health checks of residents by appropriately qualified health staff in order to support early detection of COVID-19. - All arrivals identified with symptoms consistent with COVID-19 as identified in the CDNA Series of National Guidelines (SoNG) will be isolated and managed as a suspected case. - e) Provide appropriate COVID-19 testing for both residents and staff, with timely turnaround of results within 48 hours. - i.
+- a) Ensure guidelines, management plans, operation of the Centre for National Resilience and the delivery of services complies with advice of the AHPPC (and its sub-committees) and Northern Territory Public Health; including the recommendation that all staff working in a quarantine setting undertake PCR testing at a frequency determined by the NT Chief Health Officer Directions. - b) Implement infection prevention and control (IPC) arrangements (physical distancing, use of PPE, hand hygiene and cohorting) that comply with the national infection control guidelines and guidance published by the Infection Control Expert Group. - c) Ensure appropriate levels of PPE are available for use in all aspects of supporting the arrangements of this Schedule, including transfer to the Centre for National Resilience, on the Centre for National Resilience, and for use by both staff and residents. - d) Provide regular health checks of residents by appropriately qualified health staff in order to support early detection of COVID-19. - All arrivals identified with symptoms consistent with COVID-19 as identified in the CDNA Series of National Guidelines (SoNG) will be isolated and managed as a suspected case. - e) Provide appropriate COVID-19 testing for both residents and staff, with timely turnaround of results within 48 hours. - i.
 Symptomatic individuals should be tested immediately and placed into isolation while waiting for results. - ii.
-Testing will be conducted at day 0-2 and again on day 10-12 of the quarantine period in accordance with the CDNA SoNG results from the exit test must be negative before an individual is released from quarantine. - f) Ensure appropriately qualified staff and staffing levels at the Centre for National Resilience on a 24 hours, seven days a week basis, both for general and medical and clinical staff: - All staff required by Northern Territory law to have a working with children check and have a current clearance in place. - g) Ensure all staff are provided with appropriate induction and training arrangements, including infection control, appropriate use of PPE, hand hygiene, work health and safety requirements and any other legislative requirements. - h) Provide transfer and repatriations for seriously ill patients with COVID-19, or for other emergency purposes, to an appropriate acute facility.
-This includes internal within the Centre for National Resilience or domestic transfer for medical purposes.
+For residents, testing will be conducted at day 0-2 and again on day 10-12 of the quarantine period in accordance with the CDNA SoNG results from the exit test must be negative before an individual is released from quarantine.